Last Updated on

 The miniature plate of mackerel, carrot, sesame and Parmesan with lemon balm was the kind of dish I’d eat by the plateful.
-But, there’s an art to leaving your customers wanting more without letting them go hungry – and Angelina has that down to a tee.
+But, there’s an art to leaving your customers wanting more without letting them go hungry – and Angelina Restaurant has that down to a tee.

-We enjoyed a wine from the Dolomites with the first few dishes.
+We enjoyed wine from the Dolomites with the first few dishes.
 Pojer Sandri, Nosiola, Trentino, 2016 is made with the nosiola grape often used for grappa or sweet wines.
 Minerally and fresh we thought it was an excellent choice which paired particularly well with the bream.

 Our wine pairing was a rosé pinot grigio Ramato from Specogna, Friuli – Venezia Giulia, 2017.
 8 days maceration on the skin provided a light pink colour to this honeysuckle, floral wine.